Pay Traffic Ticket in Delaware

 - Justice of the Peace Courts.

-The court handling your ticket depends on where you got your ticket.
-Your ticket should include this information, but if it doesn’t―or you’ve misplaced your ticket―contact the Voluntary Assessment Center at (302) 739-6911.
+The court handling your DE traffic ticket depends on where you received your ticket.
+Your ticket should include this information, but if it doesn't―or you've lost your ticket―contact the Voluntary Assessment Center at (302) 739-6911.

 The Delaware State Courts website provides an online court directory.
 You can use this directory to locate your court by county or court type, as well as find office hours and contact information.

-For drivers who can’t use the ePayment system, Delaware courts allow drivers to pay traffic tickets by mail, by phone, or in person.
+If you can't use the ePayment system, you can also pay traffic tickets by mail, by phone, or in person.

 These options might vary by court; for example, they are all options if you're going through a Justice of the Peace Court, but they might not all be options if you're going through a smaller Alderman's Court.

-Generally, traffic citations (including civil red light violations) outline this information, providing the appropriate mailing and physical address, and phone numbers; however, you can the basic information below.
+Generally, traffic citations in Delaware (including civil red light ticket violations) outline this information, providing the appropriate mailing and physical address, and phone numbers; however, you can use the basic information below.